digitalservicebund/a2j-rechtsantragstelle/doc/adr/0032-formular-loader-refactoring.md

 - Validates the current step's reachability
 - Validates cross-flow eligibility

-This breadth makes it large (117 lines of logic), hard to test individual phases, and difficult to onboard new contributors to.
+This breadth makes the function hard to test individual phases and difficult to onboard new contributors to.

 ---